-Work Health and Safety regulations enacted by each state and territory and the Electrical Safety Installation Regulations of each state and territory apply.
+The Electrical Safety Acts and Work Health and Safety Acts enacted by each state and territory and the Electrical Safety Installation Regulations of each state and territory apply.
 Guidance is given in the codes of practice that support the legislation.
-Relevant Australian standards include AS60204.1: Safety of Machinery – Electrical Equipment of Machines.
+Relevant Australian standards include AS 3820 and AS60204.1.

 In general, Australia is a highly regulated environment and suppliers to the Australian market must inform themselves of the applicable legislation and standards or risk fines and product recalls.

 These are only required for household and similar products placed on the Australian market, however all products including commercial and industrial must meet relevant Australian standards prior to being placed on the market.
 In the case of household and similar products certificates and registration on the National Database is required.